eyobodega/Simulate-MMU/README.md

 We provided the file `addresses.txt`, which contains integer values representing logical addresses ranging from 0 to 65535 (the size of the virtual address space).
 Your program will open this file, read each logical address and translate it to its corresponding physical address, and output the value of the signed byte at the physical address.
-The file `correct256.csv` contains the correct output for phase 1 of this project.
-You first need to complete the `Makefile` and then modify/use `test.sh` script to test your project.
+The file `correct256.csv` is the correct output for `addresses.txt` for phase 1 of this project.
+You first need to complete the `Makefile` and then modify/use
+`test.sh` script to test your project.

 ### Deliverables